 If a good number of your subscribers are on Gmail, the latest Gmail update may have rattled you a bit.
-Yes, we’re talking about the new Gmail inbox, which has five tabs including primary, social, promotions, updates and forums.
+Yes, we’re talking about the new Gmail inbox, which has five tabs including primary, social, promotions, updates, and forums.
 Google’s Itamar Gilad blogged about this, saying:

 “We get a lot of different types of email: messages from friends, social notifications, deals and offers, confirmations and receipts, and more.
 All of these emails can compete for our attention and make it harder to focus on the things we need to get done.
 Sometimes it feels like our inboxes are controlling us, rather than the other way around.”

-Google’s aim behind this update is clear: it wants happy users, users who have a complete control over their inbox.
+Google’s aim behind this update is clear: it wants happy users, users who have complete control over their inbox.

-Now this may be good for Gmail users, it seems rather problematic for marketers at the first glance: subscribers now have to specially go to the promotions tab – which also have ads that look like emails – to see a newsletter.
+Now this may be good for Gmail users, it seems rather problematic for marketers at the first glance: subscribers now have to specially go to the promotions tab – which also has ads that look like emails – to see a newsletter.
 Yep, they will no more get your newsletter in their primary inbox.
-Which means they may (at least at times) ignore it completely, thinking that it’s of no value.
+This means they may (at least at times) ignore it completely, thinking that it’s of no value.

-MailChimp did a research on this update and found that it’s sure slowing down open rates, not that significantly though.
+MailChimp did research on this update and found that it’s sure slowing down open rates, not that significantly though.
 Of course, it’s way too early to take their word for it.

 - It’s ever more important to provide value to your subscribers.
 If they don’t like what you share, they are most likely to unsubscribe (forget about getting your emails moved to the main inbox).